charlesneimog/py4pd/docs/python-users/file.md

 ## `pd.get_temp_dir`

-`pd.get_temp_dir` returns one pathname to save stuff that won't be used more than once, all files inside this folder are deleted when the PureData patch is closed.

 <div class="grid cards" markdown>

 -   :fontawesome-brands-python: __Example__

-    It just returns unique string with the pathname.
+    `pd.get_temp_dir` returns a pathname for a temp-folder, **all files inside this folder are deleted when the PureData patch is closed** or when all the `py4pd` objects are deleted.

     ``` py
     import pd